Based on Christine Gallary’s recipe.

 - Take this mixture and add it to the cabbage bowl and mix well. make sure each leaf is coated.

-- Pack into a gallon jug, cover with airlock lid and let sit at room temperature for a few days until it tastes like you want it to.
+- Pack into a gallon jug, cover with air-lock (bubbler) lid and let sit at room temperature for a few days until it tastes like you want it to.

-- When you’re happy with it, replace the bubbler lid with solid lid and refrigerate.
+- When you’re happy with it, replace the air-lock lid with solid lid and refrigerate.

 Makes 1 US Gallon